-In 1865, when Degas was aged 22, he traveled to Naples, Italy, to visit his aunt, the Baroness Bellini and her family.
-This three-year trip was an important moment in his development, and resulted in the Realist portrait(1859).
-He spent countless hours combing the museums and galleries of Italy, carefully studying works by , and , among others.
+In 1856, when Degas was aged 22, he traveled to Naples, Italy, to visit his aunt, the Baroness Bellini and her family.
+This three-year trip was an important moment in his development, and resulted in the Realist portrait The Bellini Family (1859).
+He spent countless hours combing the museums and galleries of Italy, carefully studying Renaissance works by Michelangelo, Raphael and Titian, among others.

 While Degas was serving with the National Guard in the Franco-Prussian War (1870-71), he realized that his eyesight was defective during rifle training.
 Evidence of this genetic defect can be seen even in his most celebrated paintings.

 Although the 1860s was a productive period in Degas's career, his most renowned body of work was created in the 1870s.
 By this time he had discovered his true muse - Paris.
 He drew inspiration from its boulevards, cafés, shops, dance studios, drawing rooms, theaters and operas.
 And he became well known for his close observation, devoting much time to capturing the detail of surrounding human beings.
 Perhaps for this reason he rejected the label 'Impressionist', believing it implied something accidental and incomplete.